IdeasLabUT/CHIP-Network-Model/README.md

 ## Setup
-We recommend Python 3.6 or higher.
+This repo has been developed and tested using Python 3.6.9.
 The code **does not** work with Python 2.7.

 To run experiments, either clone or fork this repository and refer to [requirements.txt](https://github.com/IdeasLabUT/CHIP-Network-Model/blob/master/requirements.txt) for the required packages.